The Railyard – Then to Now

 2015 The 780-seat Violet Crown Cinema opens in the North Railyard.

-2015 The Railyard Conservation Easement is assigned to the Santa Fe Conservation Trust by TPL, ending TPL’s 20-year participation in the Railyard.
+2015 The Railyard Conservation Easement is assigned to the Santa Fe Conservation Trust by the Trust for Public Land (TPL), ending TPL’s 20-year participation in the Railyard.

-2016 After nearly three years of entitlement work, City Council approves the Railyard Flats project, a 58-unit rental apartment building in the North Railyard.
+2018 After nearly three years of entitlement work and one year of construction, the Railyard Flats project, a 58-unit rental apartment building in the North Railyard is completed.

 For recent developments on the Railyard please refer to the News & Updates.

 The Railyard’s history is long, complex, and connected to the broader history of the Southwest.
 For more detailed historical information, including the arrival of the spur line, historical railroad structures, old lease information, and the potential significance of some sites, please see the Appendix portion of the Master Plan.